sf-wdi-24/modules/week-07-rails-continued/day-03/drill/readme.md

 6. In English or psuedocode, how could you modify breadth-first search to return a group of matching nodes?

-## Stretch Challenges
+## Stretch Challenge

-1. In English or pseudocode, how could you modify breadth-first search to return a parent node that's two nodes above the target key?
+* In English or pseudocode, how could you modify breadth-first search to return a parent node that's two nodes above the target key?
 Three nodes above? **Example:**

   ```ruby
   # return parent node two nodes above target key